Joel Farabee

-Joel Farabee (born February 25, 2000) is an American professional ice hockey left winger for the Calgary Flames of the National Hockey League (NHL).
+Joel Farabee (born February 25, 2000) is an American professional ice hockey player who is a left winger for the Calgary Flames of the National Hockey League (NHL).
 Farabee was drafted in the first round, 14th overall at the 2018 NHL entry draft by the Philadelphia Flyers.

 Growing up in Cicero, New York, Farabee competed with the Syracuse Nationals, Buffalo Jr Sabres, and Selects Hockey Academy at South Kent School.
 He joined the USA Hockey National Team Development Program in the United States Hockey League (USHL) before committing to play NCAA Division I ice hockey with the Boston University Terriers men's ice hockey team.
 During his time in college, Farabee tied for second in goals and third in points amongst rookies while leading the Terriers in goals, points, power-play goals, shorthanded goals, game-winning goals, plus-minus, and shots.
 In recognition of his efforts, Farabee received the Tim Taylor Award as college hockey's Rookie of the Year, Hockey East Rookie of the Year, and was selected for the Hockey East All-Rookie Team.